SPHN Connector

 Data validation with SHACL

-SHACL rules generated by the SHACLer tool are integrated in the QC tool to validate the compliance of the RDF data produced with the SPHN RDF Schema.
+SHACL rules generated by the SHACLer tool are integrated in the SPHN Connector to validate the compliance of the RDF data produced with the SPHN RDF Schema using the QC tool.

 Integrated SHACLs are described in SHACL constraint components implemented in SPHN.